 It is important to note that the IRS requires all taxpayers to pay a minimum amount of income tax each year.
 If this minimum requirement is not met, it is possible that a Schedule K-1 can trigger an Alternative Minimum Tax (AMT), which recalculates personal income taxes and can result in an individual having to pay much higher taxes than anticipated.

 The deadline for businesses to distribute a Schedule K-1 to each member is March 15th or the 15th day of the third month after the entity’s tax year ends.
-But, it is common for an LLC to file for an extension with the IRS and delay sending out their Schedule K-1 forms due to the complexity involved in filing partnership tax returns.
+But, it is common for an LLC to file for an extension with the IRS and delay sending out their Schedule K-1 forms until September.
+This is usually due to the complexity involved in filing partnership tax returns.

 It is very important for each individual member to be in close contact with their investment manager(s) to determine the actual delivery date of their Schedule K-1 as it is not uncommon for them to be delivered as late as September.
 For this reason, investors may also need to request an extension of their own personal tax return to avoid a failure to file penalty.